EneroPl/js-cookies/README.md

 </table>
 <br>
 <table>
-  <caption>The options object takes parameters that are used to define the cookie properties according to the specification</caption>
+  <caption>The options object takes parameters that are used to define the cookie properties according to the specification.
+Below is only a small part of the options that can be passed along with the value.</caption>
   <thead>
     <tr>
       <th>Key</th>